Muhammad Ali died June 3, 2016. The eulogy at his Memorial Service was spoken by the man he called “little brother”, Billy Crystal.

 What I hadn’t foreseen was how much insight into the world this activity would give me.
 This is post number 421, and you can more than double that number for speeches I have watched but not shared.
 Today we have a speech which I would prefer not to have watched, but could not live with myself if I did not share.

 Let’s get the rhetor stuff out of the way.
-If Anni Cyrus come to me for help with her public speaking I might spend a few minutes discussing ways she could make herself more comfortable with the medium, but the bottom line would be to change essentially nothing.
+If Anni Cyrus came to me for help with her public speaking I might spend a few minutes discussing ways she could make herself more comfortable with the medium, but the bottom line would be to change essentially nothing.
 Her discomfort increases her effectiveness.
 I hope she forgives me that bad news.

 The video blurb describes her as a Sharia “survivor”.
 That word is not idle hyperbole.